-A test using an Artificial Intelligence approach will be performed.
+A test using an Artificial Intelligence approach has been performed.
 The idea will be to use previous results from K-means classification (with manual quality inspection) as training data.
+The preliminary results showed performances similar to the K-means approach.
+Improved performances are expected if the neural network is fed with a large numbers of training data.